 You can also call Customer Service at (800) 767-0700 Monday through Friday, 7AM- 7PM (Central Time) to review claim status and verify your personal information.

 [Return to top]

 You should call the healthcare provider to verify your insurance information including your Policy Name/Number, your Insurance ID number and the Claims mailing address.
-Claims for medical expenses incurred by students insured under the university-sponsored Student Insurance Plan MUST be submitted to UnitedHealthcare StudentResources, P. O. Box 809025, Dallas, Texas, 75380-9025, which is listed on the back of your insurance ID card.
-Although StudentResources is part of UnitedHealthcare, it is a standalone division with its own office dedicated to the administration of all StudentResources plans.
+Claims for medical expenses incurred by students insured under the university-sponsored Student Insurance Plan MUST be submitted by mail to UnitedHealthcare StudentResources, P. O. Box 809025, Dallas, Texas, 75380-9025, or electronically using the Electronic Payer ID number, both of which is listed on the back of your insurance ID card.
+Although StudentResources is part of UnitedHealthcare, it is a standalone division with our own office dedicated to the administration of all StudentResources plans.
 All claims must be directed to StudentResources.
-Any claims that are submitted to any other UnitedHealthcare offices would be rejected because the insured student would not be identifiable in their system.
+Any claims that are submitted to any other UnitedHealthcare offices would be rejected because the insured student would not be identifiable in the "regular" UnitedHealthcare system.